Ovnuniarchos/synth-et-quatre/fmsynth/docs/fx.markdown

 Any command that triggers after a delay will not trigger if that delay puts it after the current row, but any other effect in the same row will be registered anyways.
 These commands ignore the operator mask.

-## 20xx

-Delays row by `xx` ticks.
-Any other command, and any further delay/repeat will be relative to the end of this command.

 ## 21xx

 Trigger note off after `xx` ticks.